node-red/node-red.github.io/docs/embedding.md

     var express = require("express");
     var RED = require("node-red");

+    // Create an Express app
     var app = express();

-    app.use("/",express.static("public"));
+    // Add a simple route for static content served from 'public' app.use("/",express.static("public"));

+    // Create a server
     var server = http.createServer(app);

+    // Create the settings object
     var settings = {};

-    // initialise the runtime with a server
+    // Initialise the runtime with a server and settings RED.init(server,settings);
-    // and settings
-    RED.init(server,settings);

-    // serve the editor UI from /red app.use("/red",RED.app);
+    // Serve the editor UI from /red app.use("/red",RED.app);

     server.listen(8000);